MeshEnvy/lofs/README.md

 - **Thread Safety**: All operations use SPI lock for thread safety
 - **Error Handling**: Returns `false` or invalid `File` objects on failure
 - **Memory**: Automatically manages path buffer allocation/deallocation

+## Diagnostic Mode

+LoFS includes a comprehensive diagnostic test suite that can be enabled by defining `LOFS_PLUGIN_DIAGNOSTICS` during compilation.
+When enabled, the diagnostic suite runs automatically at plugin initialization and performs extensive testing of all filesystem operations.

+The diagnostic mode will:

+- **Test filesystem availability** - Verifies LittleFS and SD card detection
+- **Display filesystem space information** - Shows total, used, and free space for both filesystems
+- **Test basic file operations** - Write, read, and existence checks on both filesystems
+- **Test directory operations** - Create and verify directories
+- **Test file size verification** - Validates file sizes across different data sizes (0 bytes to 2KB)
+- **Test cross-filesystem operations** - Verifies copy/move operations between LittleFS and SD card
+- **Test same-filesystem rename** - Validates rename operations within the same filesystem
+- **Test error cases** - Verifies proper handling of invalid paths and missing files
+- **Cleanup test files** - Removes all test files created during diagnostics

+All test results are logged to the Meshtastic console/log output.
+This mode is useful for debugging filesystem issues and verifying that LoFS is working correctly on your hardware platform.

 ## License